 We personally choose all the hotels mindful of your comfort as well as the proximity to cycling paths and any relevant local sites.

-You will be accommodated mainly in 3* hotels, with a few 4* hotels and a cozy and typical guest-house in Silandro.
+You will be accommodated mainly in 3* hotels, with few 4* hotels and a cozy and typical guesthouse in Silandro.

-All hotels have en suite facilities.
-Some hotels located in mountainous places of northern Italy can be without air conditioning.
+All rooms have en suite facilities.
+Most hotels have air conditioning while some smaller hotels and hotels located in mountain areas of northern Italy can be without air conditioning.

 When you book the tour please specify the type of room requested: